muratk5n/thirdwave/en/README.md

 ---

-Politico: "EU leaders back Ukraine but balk at fast-track membership"

----

 Some Dems like Cuba, Castro.
 Or, they "like liking" Cuba..
 Because they are mostly shitlibs, Cuba is their way of redeeming themselves -- they butter up the US military, push for privatized healthcare, drone